Measurements of Higgs boson production in the decay channel with a pair of $\tau$ leptons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Results

 Another observation that can be made is that the systematic uncertainties especially in \muqqh are smaller for the \NNana compared to the \CBana.
 This trend is even more visible for some STXS stage-1.2 bins, as will be discussed below.
 Here the effect can be understood by the following means:

 \begin{enumerate} \item The \CBana relies on one or two input distributions and a small number of inputs for primary categorization, to discriminate signal from background.
 The \NNana uses a 14-dimensional (14D) feature space to distinguish signals from backgrounds.
 Usually more than one feature, as well as correlations across features, considerably contribute to the separation task, as discussed in Section~\ref{sec:nn-characterization}.
-Due to this larger number of features contributing to the separation it is natural that systematic variations in a single feature have less impact on the NN response.
+Because of the fact that more features, which are subject to complementary systematic variations, contribute to the NN response with roughly equal weight, systematic variations in a single feature may have less impact on the NN response.
 We find this best illustrated by the classification of the \qqH processes, where both the leading dijet system and the \PGtPgt system contribute to the separation of signals from backgrounds, and for the classification of \ttbar events, to which not only \PQb-tagging information, but a large variety of kinematic observables equally contribute to the NN response; \item The likelihood of the \NNana includes the discriminating distributions not only for signal, but also for the background classes, as given in Table~\ref{tab:nn-event-classes}.
 All discriminating distributions are ordered by purity, in each corresponding event class, for increasing discriminant values.
 This results in high-purity control regions for each corresponding background class, and a transition from these control regions to the signal regions.
 This helps to constrain the nuisance parameters related to the main background processes of the analysis, in the maximum likelihood estimate, within the given uncertainties; \item Finally, the smaller uncertainties due to the finite sample sizes used for template production are explained by the use of larger sets of simulated signal samples, also used for training of the NNs.
 In addition the \NNana uses roughly a factor of five fewer bins for the input distributions to the likelihood, compared to the \CBana. \end{enumerate}

 A visualization of the manifesting signal in the \mtt distribution is shown in Fig.~\ref{fig:sbweighted}.
 For the CB-, \WH-, and \ZH-analyses these distributions are obtained from histogramming \mtt from all event categories in all \PGtPgt final states and data-taking years in a predefined window around the assumed \PH mass~\cite{CMS:2020xrn}, weighted by the signal (S) over combined background (B) ratio in each event category.
 For the \NNana, the events fulfilling $\yggH+\yqqH>0.8$ are shown without further weight.
 In all cases, the points with the error bars correspond to the observation.
 The stacked filled histograms correspond to the expectation from the background model.
 The inclusive contribution of the \PH signal with \muinc as obtained from the maximum likelihood fit to the data is also shown in each of the figures.
 A clear signal over the background is visible, especially for the CB- and \NNanapl.